BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: Empirical Applications

 \subsection{Housing}

-In this empirical example, we will use a house prices dataset\footnote{Available at https://www.kaggle.com/anthonypino/melbourne-housing-market} scrapped from the web by Tony Pino.
-The data include house transactions in Melbourne, Australia, between 2016 and 2017.
-After filtering for missing data and extreme outliers, we had 5926 observations of sold houses.
+In this empirical example, we will use a house prices dataset scrapped from the web by Tony Pino.\footnote{Available at https://www.kaggle.com/anthonypino/melbourne-housing-market} The data include house transactions in Melbourne, Australia, between 2016 and 2017.
+After filtering for missing data and extreme outliers, we had 5,926 observations of sold houses.
 Each house has a selling price and characteristics\footnote{There are other characteristics that we did not use, such as the seller agent, neighborhood (by name), and address.}, such as the number of bedrooms, bathrooms, garages, building area, lot size, distance to the city center, latitude and longitude.
 Our objective is to estimate the derivatives of prices with respect to building area, latitude and longitude to see how the prices increase as we move to more central areas.
 The building area derivatives were estimated from a model using all variables mentioned above.
 We chose to remove the distance variable in the latitude/longitude model because if we change the latitude/longitude, the distance to the center of the city also changes, making it difficult to isolate the effects of each variable.
 Nevertheless, the results do not change much if we follow this approach: the correlation between the latitude/longitude derivatives obtained from both models is approximately 0.9.
 The derivative with respect to the building area illustrates the price per extra square meter.

 It is realistic to assume that the relation between prices and housing characteristics is highly nonlinear and depends on multiple interactions between the controls.
 We adopted a conservative strategy and used a shrinkage of $0.05$ with $\gamma$ randomly selected from the $[0.5,5]$ interval.
 We estimated BooST with 1000 trees for the specifications with and without the distance variable.
 The derivatives were all estimated for a representative house that has three bedrooms, two bathrooms, two garages, 157 square meters of building area and a lot size of 540 square meters.
 This setup describes the most common type of house in our dataset.
 We used this representative house because interpretation becomes much easier if we keep all characteristics constant and focus our analysis on only one variable at a time.